microsoft/coe-starter-kit/coe-cli/docs/readme.md

 Further reading

-- [COE CLI Upgrade](./upgrade.md) How to upgrade to a new version of the CoE CLI install.
+- [CoE CLI Upgrade](./upgrade.md) How to upgrade to a new version of the CoE CLI install.

 ## How does it work